What was supposed to be a quick post eventually evolved into a structured story about my previous blog and my love about everything apple.

 Next step - a MacBook Air.

-I wanna spend few words on what I’ll cover here; the blog will be focused on Apple and technology in general, but I’ve decided to not about rumors or daily news, there’ll be articles about news of course, but that’s not the main purpose of the blog.
+I wanna write few words on what I’ll cover here.
+The blog will be focused on Apple and technology in general, but I’ve decided to not write about rumors or daily news.
+There will be articles about news of course, but that’s not the main purpose of the blog.

 I want to focus on a little more than that: I’ll write commentaries and short ‘essays’ - I’m not so self-absorbed to presume that I’m able to write a full essay, but just a sort of.

 I want to point out one last thing.
 I won’t update this site regularly or on daily basis ‘cause I’m pretty busy at the moment.

 My policy is simple: if I have something to say be sure I will, if not I won’t post rubbish just to get more page views.